NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 .. note::

-   For Red Hat Openshift deployments in air-gapped environments (use cases 2, 3a and 3b), the documentation will be available soon.
-Please raise a `Github issue <https://github.com/NVIDIA/gpu-operator/issues>`_ for informal documentation.
+   For Red Hat Openshift deployments in air-gapped environments (use cases 2, 3a and 3b), see the documentation `here <https://docs.nvidia.com/datacenter/cloud-native/openshift/mirror-gpu-ocp-disconnected.html>`_.

 .. note::